tjohnston-softdev/worklink-database/data-dict.md

 ## TechnologyForm

 This table stores a hard-coded list of technological devices that a support worker might need to know how to use when performing these duties.
 This includes smartphones, computers, and tablets.
-This is displayed on the support worker's profile and can be searched for as criteria.
+This is displayed on the support worker's profile and can be used as search criteria.

 *COLUMNS*